 Types of Paw Protection (And the Difference Between Balms and Waxes)

 With all the different waxes, ointments, salves, balms and creams on the market, it’s hard to know which to choose!
 Let’s take a quick look at the various types.

 Tip: Keeping nails trimmed is also important for your dog’s health.
-Take a look at our list of the best dog nail grinders.
-If you want an easy way to clean your pup’s paws, one of these paw washers could also be a convenient tool.
+If you want an easy way to clean your pup’s paws, paw washers could also be a convenient tool.